viviann224/Week6Ajax/README.md

 Each gif image with contain a rating and image displayed as a freeze frame.

-When the user clicks on the gif for the first time, the image becomes "animated"/ goes to the first frame, the next click proceeding on the same gif will "stop" the image.
+When the user clicks on the gif for the first time, the image becomes "animated", the next click proceeding on the same gif will "stop" / goes to the first frame the image.

 **BUILT WITH**:
 - Sublime Text